Oscillating asymptotics and conjectures of Andrews: Acknowledgments

 \section{Acknowledgments}

-The authors would like to thank Kathrin Bringmann, Campbell Wheeler and Don Zagier for enlightening conversations.
-We also thank Andreas Mono for helpful comments on an earlier version of the paper.
+The authors would like to thank Kathrin Bringmann, Jeremy Lovejoy, Andreas Mono, Campbell Wheeler and Don Zagier for enlightening conversations and helpful comments on the paper.
+Moreover, the authors would like to thank the referee for their careful reading and helpful suggestions.